radeeyate/filetfy/README.md

 ## how to use

-1. clone the repo
-2. copy `.env.example` to `.env` and fill out the variables
-3. compile via `go build .`
+1. install via `go install github.com/radeeyate/filetfy@v1.0.1`
+1. create a [`.env` file](./.env.example) and modify to your hearts desire.
-4. run `./filetfy` (or equivelant command, such as `filetfy.exe` on windows) to start watching for files
+1. run `filetfy` to start watching for files

 ## configuration